 "I think so, well she seems nice enough."

-Harry sat back, once again confronted with the war and its repercussions, it made him angry he could feel it burning deep inside himself.
+Harry sat back, once again confronted with the war and its repercussions, it still made him angry, he could feel it burning deep inside himself.

 He looked up to see Ron and Hermione having a tussle over a quill.